FelipeParreira/ebanx-api/README.md

   [`/service`](./src/service) | Contains the business logic, is called by the routes, dependes upon the model, and exports other utilities that are directly called by the routes.
   [`/DTOs`](./src/DTOs) | Defines data tranfer objects, which constitute the contract between the client and the API in both directions.
 It is depended upon by `/service`.
   [`/model`](./src/model) | Defines the operations that can be performed upon the data stored in memory.
 It is called by `/service` and dependes upon `/storage`.
   [`/storage`](./src/storage) | Defines how data is stored (in the current case, it is stored in memory as a JavaScript Object).
-It also exposes some utilities that allow direct interaction with the "persistent" layer itself.
+It also exposes some utilities that allow direct interaction with the in-memory storage layer itself.

 ## Commands